 The Organization for Security and Co-operation in Europe, OSCE, is with its wide circle of participating States and comprehensive concept of security an important instrument for creating long-term security in Europe.
-The Organization has its roots in the forum for negotiations between East and West that was established in the early 1970s, called the Conference on Security and Cooperation in Europe (CSCE).
-In 1993, the CSCE was given the status of a regional arrangement of the United Nations, under Chapter VIII of the United Nations Charter.
-In 1995, CSCE changed its name to the OSCE, with its headquarters in Vienna.
+The Organization has its roots in the Conference on Security and Cooperation in Europe (CSCE), a forum for negotiations between East and West that was established in the early 1970s.
+In 1993, the CSCE was given the status of a regional arrangement by the United Nations, under Chapter VIII of the UN Charter.
+In 1995, CSCE changed its name to the OSCE, and established its headquarters in Vienna.

 The OSCE’s activities are based on a comprehensive concept of security, covering politico-military, economic and environmental aspects as well as democracy and human rights – the so called “three dimensions” of security.
 Concrete examples of activities pursued in line with this concept are monitoring and promoting respect for human rights, election support and observation, preventing armed conflicts and conventional arms control.

-All European states as well as Canada, the USA and the Central Asian countries participate in the OSCE, a total of 57 countries.
+All European states as well as Canada, the United States and the Central Asian countries participate in the OSCE, a total of 57 countries.
 The newest participating State is Mongolia, which was granted to join the organization at the end of 2012.

-The OSCE’s highest decision-making body is the Summit, where Heads of States or Governments of the OSCE participating States gather.
+The OSCE’s highest decision-making body is the Summit, where Heads of State or Government of the OSCE participating States gather.
 The last Summit took place in Astana in 2010.
 During periods between Summits, the Foreign Ministers of the participating States convene for Ministerial Councils, which are held in December every year.
-The last Ministerial Council was held in Hamburg, Germany, on 8-9 December 2016 and the next one will take place on 7-8 December 2017 in Vienna, Austria.
+The last Ministerial Council was held in Milan, Italy, in December 2018 and the next will take place on 5-6 December 2019 in Bratislava, Slovakia.
 Decision making within the OSCE is based on the principle of consensus.

 The Permanent Council is the OSCE’s regular body for decision making.
 It is responsible for the daily business of the organization and consists of the participating States’ Ambassadors.
-Four committees are established under the Permanent Council’s direction, as well as various working groups.
-Three committees reflect the three dimensions of the broad security concept, and the fourth one handles budgetary and management issues.
-These bodies prepare the various decisions that are to be made by the Permanent Council, by the participating States’ Foreign Ministers or Heads of States or Governments.
-The chairmanship of the OSCE is held annually by one participating State.
-In 2016 Germany served as Chairman-in-Office.
-Since January 2017 Austria has assumed the role of Chair, and will be succeeded by Italy in 2018.
+Four committees and various working groups are established under the Permanent Council.
+There is a committee for each of the three dimensions, and a fourth committee for budgetary and management issues.
+These bodies prepare the various decisions that are to be taken by the Permanent Council, by the participating States’ Foreign Ministers or by Heads of State and Government.
+The chairmanship of the OSCE is held by one participating State and rotates annually.
+In 2018 Italy served as Chairman-in-Office.
+Since January 2019 Slovakia has assumed the role of Chair, and will be succeeded by Albania in 2020.

-The OSCE structures are quite dispersed.
+The OSCE structures are geographically dispersed.
 The Secretariat, directed by the Secretary General Thomas Greminger (since 2017), and the Representative on Freedom of the Media (RFOM) are based in Vienna.
 The High Commissioner on National Minorities (HCNM) is located in The Hague and the Office for Democratic Institutions and Human Rights (ODIHR) is based in Warsaw.
-In addition, there are fourteen field offices in the Western Balkans, Eastern Europe, South Caucasus and Central Asia.
+In addition, there are sixteen field offices of missions in the Western Balkans, Eastern Europe, South Caucasus and Central Asia.
 The OSCE Parliamentary Assembly is based in Copenhagen.

 Sweden’s priorities in the OSCE

-The Russian aggression against Ukraine will dominate the OSCE agenda normatively and practically for a foreseeable future.
-Sweden puts particular emphasis on ensuring the rule-based European security order embodied by the OSCE foundations (the Helsinki Final Act, the Charter of Paris and other documents).
-OSCE therefore has a central normative role in the crisis management, but is also the international community's main player on the ground in managing the crisis practically.
-Among other tasks, the ODIHR conducted three comprehensive election observations since the onset of the crisis.
+The Russian aggression against Ukraine will dominate the OSCE agenda for a foreseeable future.
+Sweden puts particular emphasis on safeguarding the rules-based European security order, based on OSCE principles and commitments, embodied in the Helsinki Final Act, the Charter of Paris and other documents.
+The OSCE therefore has a central normative role in managing the conflict, but is also the international community's main actor on the ground.
+Among other tasks, ODIHR has conducted several comprehensive election observations since the outbreak of the conflict.

-After the decision of the OSCE's 57 participating states in March 21 2014, a civilian observer mission in Ukraine, the OSCE Special Monitoring Mission in Ukraine (SMM), was established to observe and report on developments on the ground.
-The Mission's mandate allows a maximum of 1000 observers to operate within the whole Ukraine.
+After the decision of the OSCE's 57 participating states in March 2014, a civilian observer mission, the OSCE Special Monitoring Mission in Ukraine (SMM), was established to observe and report on developments on the ground.
+The Mission's mandate allows a maximum of 1000 observers to operate within the whole of Ukraine.
 The Headquarter is located in Kiev.
-Sweden is one of the major donors and around twenty Swedish observers are working on site.
+Sweden is one of the major contributors with around thirty observers.

-Other key priorities are to strengthen the OSCE's democracy work (particularly election monitoring) and human rights with a special focus on the fundamental rights and freedoms including media and internet freedoms.
-Fundamental rights and freedoms must have a continued importance on the EU agenda and within the work of the OSCE as a whole.
-As EU's local coordinator for media freedom issues, Sweden continues to safeguard the discussion on these important topics within the organization.
+Other key priorities are to strengthen the OSCE's democracy work (particularly election monitoring) and human rights, with a special focus on fundamental rights and freedoms, including media and internet freedoms.
+Fundamental rights and freedoms must remain high on the EU agenda and have a continued importance for the work of the OSCE as a whole.
+As the EU's local coordinator for media freedom issues, Sweden contributes and shapes the discussion on these important topics within the organization.

-Moreover, arms control, military transparency and confidence-building measures are of central interest in the OSCE and in a broader foreign- and security policy context.
-These efforts include identification of - and action from - platforms to demonstrate the benefits of the Swedish nonalignment.
+Furthermore, arms control, military transparency and confidence-building measures are of central interest to Sweden in the OSCE, as well as in a broader foreign- and security policy context, given our military nonalignment.

-Sweden is an active member of the Vienna Document 2011 and the Treaty on Open Skies, where we committed ourselves to contribute to transparency and confidence through comprehensive reporting of our defense structures and by allowing the other treaty states to inspect how we live up to our commitments, which also give us the opportunity to actively inspect the other countries in the same way.
-Other important issues from the Swedish point are, for example, the work of the so-called Code of Conduct which stipulates ethical rules and the lowest common denominator of civic control of national armed forces.
+Sweden is an active signatory of the Vienna Document 2011 and the Treaty on Open Skies, through which we contribute to transparency and confidence building.
+This is done through comprehensive reporting of our defense structures and by allowing other signatory states to inspect how we live up to our commitments.
+We are also given the opportunity to actively inspect the other states in return.
+Other important issues from the Swedish perspective are - for example, the discussions within the Structured Dialogue, as well as the so-called Code of Conduct, which stipulates ethical rules and the lowest common denominator of civilian control of national armed forces.
 Furthermore the delegation works for gender equality to be a natural and integral part of the OSCE's comprehensive security concept.

-The Swedish membership contribution to the OSCE in 2017 amounts to 45 million SEK.
-In addition, Sweden contributes to ODIHR election monitoring and some OSCE extra budgetary projects.
+The Swedish membership contribution to the OSCE amounts to 48 million SEK.
+In addition, Sweden contributes to ODIHR election monitoring and OSCE extra-budgetary projects.